primus-labs/fund-js-sdk/README/production.md

 ```
 ##### 1. tipToken

-Donors can tip with native coins or ERC-20 tokens.
+Donors can tip with native tokens or ERC-20 tokens.
 For ERC-20 tokens, the token address must also be provided.

-For native coins
+For native tokens

 ```javascript
   const tipToken = {